Stakers-space/staking-scripts/monitor/node_state_snapshots/README.md

 ## Features
 - Tracking data on server and automatic sending of them to the [StakersSpace cloud](https://stakers.space/).
 Data is sent at a custom interval defined in `crontab`, and displazed in a time chart on [StakersSpace dashboard](https://stakers.space/dashboard).
 The dashboard displays the last 100 timeframes.
-    - Disk usage is percentages
+    - Disk usage in percentages
     - Ram usage in percentages
     - SWAP memmory usage in percentages
     - Number of connected peers in the beacon client (supports all clients, including Lighthouse, Lodestar, Teku, Prysm, Nimbus, etc.)
     - VPN status – connection state to the VPN + VPN server identification (supports general WireGuard configuration and the Mullvad VPN client)
+    - System clock state for last frame - synchronized - yes / no
     - Option to send data to an alternative server (see `api_url` flag)

 ## Util Installation